LauraDee/NutNetCausalinf/README.md

 The analysis for this project was done in R and Stata, with the majority in R. Below, under *Provenance of Results*, is a list of all results in the paper and supplemental materials and where the authoritative version can be found.

-R Replication Instructions:
+R Replication Instructions: Set cdir to your local repo location.
+Note that only *comb* data is included; *cover* is larger and must be obtained separately, and requires settings its own path.

-Stata Replication Insructions:
+Stata Replication Insructions: Set the global macros to local repo location.

 #### Provenance of Results

 Figure 2A
-* All results in R (CHECK)
+* All results in R
 * Figure produced in R
 * Replicable in Stata (except for minor standard error differences)